-4. Challenges and Opportunities
+Challenges and Opportunities

-In 2017, the United Nations Environment Program estimated that the global building floor area is expected to double by 2060, adding more than 2.48 trillion sq ft to the planet in new buildings construction.
+In 2017, the United Nations Environment Program estimated that the global building floor area is expected to double by 2060, adding more than 230 billion m to the planet in new buildings construction.
 Asia is driving the global urban development boom.
 By 2025, more than half of the world's urban population- 2.5 billion people-will live in Asia.
 In India, 70% of the commercial and high-rise residential buildings that will exist in 2030 are yet to be built in the next 10 years.
-China, the largest building construction market in the world with up to 21.5 billion sq ft constructed annually, will account for nearly 50% of new construction globally in the coming decade.
+China, the largest building construction market in the world with up to 2 billion square meters constructed annually, will account for nearly 50% of new construction globally in the coming decade.
 South Korea is proposing new city development across its nation, bringing large-scale infrastructure and real estate development outside the existing city center.

 Asia will also be a big part of the net-zero solution.
 In COP26, several Asia economies formally committed to a net-zero economy: 2070 (India), 2065 (Thailand), 2060 (China), 2050 (South Korea).
 Real estate owners, operators, and developers will continue to see opportunities in innovative financial mechanisms that can advance net-zero new construction and net-zero building retrofitting.
-The first financial lever is an ESG mandate from equity capital.
+The first financial lever is ESG mandate from equity capital.
 Second is the green financing mechanism from debt investors.
 Thirdly, carbon credits are one powerful tool to offset the emissions from buildings.
 Reliable carbon measurement technology and procedures may provide a foundation to launch building decarbonization credits for building sector players.
 As a result of rapid urbanization, population growth and infrastructure needs, China's estimated climate-smart business investment potential will be \$15 trillion by 2030.
-This includes \$773 billion in new renewable energy, \$12.9 trillion for low-carbon buildings.
-This creates significant opportunities for generating renewable energy, improving green buildings, and building sustainable cities.
+This includes \$773 billion in new renewable energy, \$12.9 trillion for low-carbon buildings, and building sustainable cities.